brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 Verify System Requirements, which are specified at the bottom of this file.

-Set the BEHAT_PARAMS environment variables for your local site's name.
+Set the BEHAT_PARAMS environment variables to match your local site's configuration.
 See behat.local.sh for an example.

 Start the local Selenium server (See System Requirements)